ApostolisC/AI-Scamming-Simulation/README.md

 **Hugging Face Tokens:**
 1. Go to [Hugging Face Settings](https://huggingface.co/settings/tokens)
-2. Create a new token with read access
+2. Create a new token with read access.
+2 tokens are required, 1 for prediction and 1 for response generation, but the same token can be used for both.
 3. Add tokens to `server/.env`:
    ```
    HF_TOKEN_PRED=your-token-here